Advanced

 Recent years have seen a rise in the importance of data science, thanks to the expansion of big data and the accessibility of strong computing resources.
 As a result, there is a rising need for workers with data science knowledge and skills, and the discipline of data science has grown in-demand.

-A brief overview to data science is provided in this article, together with information on data science job responsibilities, tools, components, applications, and other related topics.
+A brief overview to data science is provided in this article, together with information on data science lifecycle, tools, applications, career roadmap, and other related topics.

 What is data science